 Doing your homework before you call a designer will help you pick the right pro - ideally, a person whose tastes mesh with yours and who is willing to work within your budget.

-Before you pick up the telephone, there are several simple things that you can do to streamline the process.
 Create a list of your personal likes and dislikes in home decor.

 Do you enjoy the relaxed feeling of contemporary furnishings and found objects, or do you prefer the polished, ornate elegance of rich Victorian colors and fabrics?

 Jot down what works for you - and what doesn't.
 A clear list that your designer can refer to while shopping for you will help him or her bring back furniture pictures, color palettes, and fabric swatches that will be an appropriate match for you and your home - the first time around.

 Does your living room have to double as a family room?
 Do the kids need a place to do homework in the kitchen?

 Let your designer know all the activities that will go on inside the rooms you are decorating.
 A good designer can help you create the space for it all, beautifully.

 Flip through a few home design magazines and tear out the pages with photographs that catch your eye.

 You don't have to want everything inside the room - including the colors and fabrics - but if the overall feel of the room works for you, have it ready to show the interior designer.